 Operators shall tag any audio-video file of evidentiary value with the "DIMS Evidence Retention Label" to initiate processing for evidence retention.
 Routine (non-evidentiary) audio-video files shall be tagged with the "Mandatory Metadata Label".
 These videos will be uploaded to interim storage automatically, and retained for an interim period of 60 days.
 Operators may tag an audio-video file after it is uploaded for interim storage.
 As soon as practical, operators shall tag any audio-video file of evidentiary value.
-Tagging audio-video files must be done before the standard interim period of 60 days has expired; otherwise, the audio-video files.
+Tagging audio-video files must be done before the standard interim period of 60 days has expired; otherwise, the audio-video file is purged.
+Incident reports are generally not required for routine audio-video files.
 Audio-video files shall have a case number associated when tagged for evidence retention.
 All DUI audio-video files shall be tagged with the required information defined by this chapter.
 Operators shall include the existence of audio-video evidence in the incident report for follow-up investigations.